 Facundo is a Developer Relations Engineer at Storyblok.
 From Buenos Aires, Argentina, he has more than 15 years of experience in software development.
 He graduated as a Systems Engineer.
 He loves engaging with the dev community, speaking at events and conferences, and creating and sharing content.
-He is one of the organizers of React Buenos Aires Meetup, the biggest React community in Argentina.
+He is one of the organizers of React Buenos Aires, the biggest React community in Argentina.
 He has been selected Prisma Ambassador, Auth0 Ambassador, and Cloudinary Media Developer Expert.

 Hello!
 I'm Facundo from Buenos Aires, Argentina.

 At the age of 8, I got my first personal computer, a gift from my father: An old 386 PC.
 I started playing around with MS-DOS, Windows 3.11, and really old games.
 The first time I formatted my computer and re-installed all the apps, I felt like a hacker.

 Later, in high school, I studied informatics and graduated as an informatics technician.
 That was my first approach to software development.
 I started learning how to code, using Visual Basic 6.
 I put this knowledge into practice when I got together with some friends to create games and apps.
 In our senior year, we developed an accounting system that was used by a small factory in our neighborhood.
 In the meantime, I spent my time doing other things that I still love doing: Listening to music, meeting new people, going to concerts, attending football matches, and discussing about movies and TV shows.

 I started studying at university when I was 18.
 That was when I got my first real job: Software Developer in a consulting company.
 I started working with Visual Basic 6 and MS-SQL Server.
 A couple of years later I learned C# and started using .NET Framework.